Wyoming Paralegal Career and Salary Guide

 Central predicts 15.4% employment growth for paralegals and legal assistants in Wyoming from 2018 to 2028, which is higher than the growth expected nationwide of 12%.2 The eastern Wyoming nonmetropolitan area actually has the fifth-highest concentration of jobs and location quotients of paralegals of nonmetropolitan areas throughout the US.3 The state and national job growth predicted for paralegals and legal assistants reflects a positive job outlook for paralegals in Wyoming.
 Formal education through one of the paralegal schools in Wyoming or another state and national certification continue to be key to paralegal employment and are recommended for prospective paralegal professionals.
 For more information regarding paralegal education and employment within the state, please refer to the Wyoming paralegal associations listed below.

 In May 2020, the BLS reported the average paralegal salary in Wyoming at $43,160.3 Though this is significantly lower than the national median paralegal salary of $56,610, this may be due in part to the low cost of living in the state.3 In addition, Wyoming paralegal salaries vary by geographic area.
 For example, paralegals located in Casper and Cheyenne earn higher salaries, and paralegals in the Grand Rapids metropolitan area that includes parts of Wyoming earn the sixth-highest average annual salary in the US at $73,090.3

 Paralegal Associations in Wyoming

-Legal Assistants of Wyoming – Legal Assistants of Wyoming was founded in 1990 and is an affiliate of the National Association of Legal Assistants (NALA).
-The organization serves paralegals and legal assistants across the state with continuing education opportunities, access to a members-only jobs board, and more.
-Annual dues are $65 for active members, $50 for associate members, and $25 for student members.
+- Legal Assistants of Wyoming (LAW): Serves paralegals and legal assistants across the state with continuing education opportunities, access to a members-only jobs board, and more.